 Haiku for You

 Send me a photo, and I will write a haiku just for you.
-I’ll mail it to you, signed and handwritten on a sheet of cardstock, either centered on the page or at the bottom, your choice.
+I’ll mail it to you, signed and handwritten on a sheet of cardstock.
 Editions are limited to 1/1.
 This is a perfect gift for birthdays, anniversaries, or holidays.
-All proceeds from Haiku for You are donated to Life and Hope Haiti, a school I help to support.
+All proceeds from Haiku for You are donated to the Eben Ezer School in Haiti, a school I help support in northern Haiti which was founded and is run by the nonprofit Life and Hope Haiti.

 Haiku for You – $30 (includes shipping and handling).